ChaosLife is the site for the humorous, personal and

-That’s called stealing!
+Please don’t steal!
 Stealing is bad.
-But if you’re not making profit from it, and you give me proper credit with a link back to this specific site, then that’s fine (i.e., posting on Reddit, reblogging on Tumblr, sharing on Twitter, linking on FB, or reviews etc. are a-okay — all with proper attribution).
-Just notify me to let me know where it is, please.
+If you’re not making profit from it, and you give ChaosLife proper credit with a link back to this specific site, then that’s fine (i.e., posting on Reddit, reblogging on Tumblr, sharing on Twitter, linking on FB, or reviews etc. are a-okay — all with proper attribution).
+Just notify us to let us know where it is, please.

 Do you take commissions?

 Check out my Commission Page to see if I’m open!
 You’ll find all of the pertinent information there, too!
 I don’t work for free, so please don’t ask.

 What Do You Weirdos Actually Look Like